samikshabongane/BE_NLP_72235157H-SamikshaBongane/Assignment1_Tokenization/README.md

-# Tokenization and Stemming using NLTK
+# Assignment 1: Tokenization, Stemming and Lemmatization

 ## Problem Statement
-Perform tokenization using multiple techniques and apply stemming and lemmatization.
+Implement tokenization techniques and apply stemming and lemmatization using the NLTK library.

+## Tools Used
+Python
+NLTK
+Jupyter Notebook

-## Explanation
+## Description
-Different tokenization techniques split text into tokens in different ways.
+Different tokenization techniques such as whitespace tokenization, punctuation tokenization, Treebank tokenizer and Tweet tokenizer were implemented.

-Porter and Snowball stemmers reduce words to their root form.
+Stemming was performed using Porter Stemmer and Snowball Stemmer.

-Lemmatization converts words into meaningful base form.
+Lemmatization was implemented using WordNet Lemmatizer.

 ## Conclusion
-Tokenization is an important preprocessing step in NLP and helps in further analysis of text.
+Tokenization, stemming and lemmatization are essential preprocessing techniques used in Natural Language Processing tasks.